Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Normal vs Shiny Appearance

-• White areas become slightly deeper cream/pink tone
+• White areas shift toward a cream-like tone

 Feature Difference